 Finally, add the roasted cauliflower to the skillet and give it a good stir.
 You can enjoy it right away.
 However, if you want the cauliflower to be crispy, transfer it back to the oven for a further 10-15 minutes!
 Check the easy instruction pictures below:

 What about Kung Pao Tofu?

 This spicy Kung Pao can be made with either cauliflower or tofu.
-I don’t eat tofu very often but if you want your Kung Pao to be packed with lots of plant-based protein you can use tofu instead of cauliflower.
+I don’t eat tofu very often but if you want your Kung Pao to be packed with lots of plant-based protein you can use tofu.
 How to make Kung Pao Tofu?

 The sauce and the ingredients for the skillet are the same but you can skip the baking part.
 Instead, you will need to press the tofu for about 15-20 minutes, slice it into cubes and fry it in a pan until nicely brown.
 You can try out both versions and let me know which one you preferred. 🙂